narcode/codeklavier/README.md

 An open source project by Felipe Ignacio Noriega and Anne Veinberg.
 Supported By **Stimuleringsfonds Creatieve Industrie NL** and other sponsors.

-CodeKlavier development started in April 2017 and currently has five incarnations (newest on top):
+CodeKlavier development started in April 2017 and currently has five modules (newest on top):
-+  *ARquaticLive* (A CodeKlavier Augmented Reality experience!
++  *ARquatic* (A CodeKlavier Augmented Reality experience!
 More [here](https://codeklavier.space/arquatic))
 +  *Ckalcuλator* (Lambda-calculus with the piano!)
-+  *Hybrid* (switching between the two prototypes and includes a custom code display via udp sockets)
++  *Hybrid* (switching between the first two prototypes and includes a custom code display via udp sockets)
 +  *Motippets* (coding via pianistic gestures/motifs)
 +  *hello world* (proof of concept prototype, with 1-1 mapping of piano keys to alphanumeric characters)